 The Commission meets five times a year.
 At these meetings, the Commission reviews new complaints, discusses the progress of investigations, and takes action to resolve complaints.
 The Commission may also consider matters by telephone conference call.

 The current meeting schedule is posted on the agency website or is available by calling the office.
 Meeting locations vary.
-The 2020 meeting schedule, subject to change, is as follows: February 7, April 24, June 26, September 11, and November 20.

 3. Membership